weimengpu/Traffic-Sign-Recognition/README.md

 Test set accuracy of **0.899**

 The architecture from Nvidia's End to End Learning for Self-Driving Cars was first chosen.
-The reason is that I have found this network pretty efficient in project 3.
+The reason is that I have found this network pretty efficient in the behavioral cloning project.

 However, it didn't perform well enough to utilize for traffic sign images if the images were scaled to 32x32.
 I believe the architecture could be proven effective if the images were in the original size.